-I opened 3 bracketed photos directly in Photoshop and placed each image on separate layer.
-Then, I used luminosity masking techniques to create final HDR image.
+I opened 3 bracketed photos directly in Photoshop and placed each image on the separate layer.
+Then, I used luminosity masking techniques to create a final HDR image.

 - Topaz DeNoise was used to reduce digital noise (sky, water).
 I pushed image a bit too far in Lightroom and as a result introduced lots of noise in the sky area of the photo.
 I had to use very aggressive noise reduction settings (preset: Strong) to fight it.

 - I used Perfect Effects 9 from onOne Software enhance details and contrast (mountains).
-I used following filetes: Dynamic Contrast, Color Enhancer.
+I used following filters: Dynamic Contrast, Color Enhancer.